Best New Year Beauty Sales to Shop Now: ILIA, Pat McGrath, Ulta, More

-The Best New Year Beauty Sales to Shop Now: Pat McGrath, ILIA, Biossance and More
+The Best New Year Beauty Sales Happening Now: Pat McGrath, ILIA, Youth to the People and More

 It's a new year, and if you're hoping to step up your skincare or makeup routine in 2022, the best beauty sales of the year are just beginning.
 Now that holiday gifting is done, self-gifting can begin thanks to the New Year’s sales happening now.